liam-wiltshire/talks/learning/content.md

 ???

+- While we can remember what we've learned, in many situations we need to be able to use that in different ways
+  - Going back to riding a bike, every corner is a little different - you might be carrying some shopping which changes your balance, or some dumbass in a car might pull out in front of you!
+  - This requires taking what you know (how to ride a bike) and apply it to the current situation as a skill.
 - We've already talked a little about applying what you learn - teaching others and learning by going are two ways to take your theoretical knowledge and use it
 - However, how do you know if you are using it correctly?